 Case Study Critiques (2)

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 15 multiple-choice or true/false questions and 1 essay question, and have a 1-hour and 30-minute time limit.
+Each quiz will cover all of the Learn material up to and including the Module: Week of the assigned quiz.
+Each quiz will be open-book/open notes, contain 15 multiple-choice and one essay question, and will have a one-hour and 30-minute time limit.

-Both the Midterm and Final Essays will require the student to respond to 1 broad-based question about criminal justice administration.
+Both the Midterm Essay Assignment and Final Essay Assignment will require the student to respond to 1 broad-based question about criminal justice administration.
 In essence, the student will be asked to demonstrate critical thinking about controversial issues in criminal justice administration and to take a position on which course of action would be the best approach for criminal justice administrators.
-To adequately respond to the question, the student will need to write 3 or more pages (not counting title, abstract, or reference pages) in current APA format (see additional hints on electronic instructions).
+To adequately respond to the question, the student will need to write at least three (3) full pages of content (not counting title, abstract and reference pages) with little room for overage of writing volume and should be in current APA format.